gumaerc-testorg/14.02-fall-2004/content/pages/syllabus.md

 Readings
 --------

-The text for the course is the third edition of [Macroeconomics](https://www.pearson.com/store/p/macroeconomics-a-european-perspective/P100000998876/9781292085678), by Olivier Blanchard.
+The text for the course is the third edition of {{% resource_link "72bdf659-4c29-4c22-825b-cd0535ebb07f" "Macroeconomics" %}}, by Olivier Blanchard.
 Please get the last edition.
-In addition, it is also suggested that students get into the habit of browsing the daily newspaper [The Wall Street Journal](http://online.wsj.com/public/us) or [The Financial Times](http://news.ft.com/home/asia), or the weekly magazine [The Economist](http://www.economist.com/) at least a couple of times a month; all offer good (and well-written) coverage of economic events, and will provide some context for the course.
+In addition, it is also suggested that students get into the habit of browsing the daily newspaper {{% resource_link "f7c8844e-320a-4daa-aea0-02416c9fc060" "The Wall Street Journal" %}} or {{% resource_link "20e0fa4f-0427-449a-968f-beedec6335f9" "The Financial Times" %}}, or the weekly magazine {{% resource_link "a0a1f070-2627-475c-a5a5-7cdf5df92c08" "The Economist" %}} at least a couple of times a month; all offer good (and well-written) coverage of economic events, and will provide some context for the course.

 Blanchard, Olivier. _Macroeconomics_.
 3rd ed.
 Upper Saddle River, N.J.: Prentice Hall, 2003.
 ISBN: 0130671002.